usutradhar/quantify-infrastructure/README.md

    conda active env_projectQI
    pyton main.py  # to get future per capita RBUV and RL values for SSP1, SSP2 and SSP3 scenarios
    ```
-It takes ~45 minutes to run three scerarios for RBUV and RL.
+It takes ~10 minutes to run each scerarios for RBUV or RL.

 ### Generate the figures and compare analysis results
 - Navigate to the `scripts/plots_stats` folder